-More terrorist events are being committed at the hands of ‘lone wolf’ attackers in the West, according to the latest Global Terrorism Index.
+Data from the latest Global Terrorism Index shows a rise of individual, unaffiliated terrorist attackers in the West.
+More incidents are being committed at the hands of lone wolf terrorist attackers in the West, according to the latest Global Terrorism Index.

-Long-term data reveals the proportion of unaffiliated attacks, or attacks committed by individuals with no link to a terrorist group, has risen from under five per cent in the mid-1970s to above 70 per cent for the period between 2014 and 2018.
+Long-term data reveals the proportion of unaffiliated attacks, or attacks committed by individuals with no link to a terrorist group, has risen from under five per cent in the mid-1970s to above 70% for the period between 2014 and 2018.

-Long-term data reveals the proportion of unaffiliated attacks, or attacks committed by individuals unaffiliated to a terrorist group, has risen from under five per cent in the mid-1970s to above 70 per cent for the period between 2014 and 2018.
+Long-term data reveals the proportion of unaffiliated attacks, or attacks committed by individuals unaffiliated to a terrorist group, has risen from under 5% in the mid-1970s to above 70% for the period between 2014 and 2018.

 The rise reflects two distinct trends: the fall in organised far-left political terrorism, and the increase in far-right mass or spree shootings, usually carried out by an individual who was self-radicalised or radicalised primarily via the Internet, rather than by in-person contact with other far-right individuals or groups.